malloydata/malloy/docs/_src/language/join.md

 }
 ```

-Measures and queries defined in joined explores may be used in addition to dimensions.
+Measures and queries defined in joined sources may be used in addition to dimensions.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/flights.malloy", "size":"large"}